 We do not recommend raw foods, because of the level of expertise it takes to prepare and store the food, but if you are committed to that level of food prep, it can be a great option to keep their diet the closest to the wild.
 There are lots of websites out there that will show you step by step how to prepare raw dog food, so we won't go into detail further on the matter.

-Some prefer to feed their pets live foods, such as feeder mice, chickens, etc. We recommend to avoid this due to the fact it will increase their prey drive instincts highly, and they are more likely to kill other pets such as dogs, cats, etc. This will also make their urine and feces smell strongly.
+Some prefer to feed their pets live foods, such as feeder mice, chickens, etc. We recommend to avoid this due to the fact it will increase their prey drive instincts highly.
+This will also make their urine and feces smell strongly.

 Adopting a Fox - Preparations

 - Step 1: Prepare the foxes home.

 Depending what type of fox you decided on, you may need to build an outdoor enclosure for your fox.
 We would recommend an outdoor enclosure for all species except Swifts, Kits, Corsacs, and Fennecs.
 Never leave your fox unattended outside unless in their secure enclosure.
 The enclosure should have either a concrete on the bottom, or at least fence dug into the ground 2-3 feet underneath to prevent the fox from digging and escaping.
 Never leave the fox tied to a chain like you even shouldn't do for a dog.
 Not only is it cruel, but they will most likely escape since they are escape artists.